Tight Regret Bounds for Bayesian Optimization in One Dimension

 \subsection{Auxiliary Lemmas}

 Here we present two very standard auxiliary lemmas.
-We begin with a simpler version of the conditions of Srinivas {\em et al.} \cite{Sri09} guaranteeing that the posterior mean and variance provide valid confidence bounds with high probability.
-The reason for being slightly simpler is that we are considering a fixed time horizon.
+We begin with a simpler version of the conditions of Srinivas {\em et al.} \cite{Sri09} guaranteeing that the posterior mean and variance provide valid confidence bounds with high probability.\footnote{{\bf Correction:} Lemma \ref{lem:conf_bounds} is no longer used in a corrected version of the proof of Theorem \ref{thm:ub}; see Section \ref{sec:errata} for details.} The reason for being slightly simpler is that we are considering a fixed time horizon.

 \begin{lem} Fix $\delta \in (0,1)$.
 For any finite set of points $\Lc \subseteq D$ and time horizon $T$, under the choice $\beta_T = 2\log\frac{|\Lc| \cdot T}{\delta}$, it holds that

 with probability at least $1 - \delta$. \end{lem} \begin{proof} It was shown in \cite{Sri09} that for fixed $x$ and $t$, the event $|f(x) - \mu_{t}(x)| \le \beta_T^{1/2} \sigma_t(x)$ holds with probability at least $1-e^{-\beta_T / 2}$. the lemma follows by substituting the choice of $\beta_T$ and taking the union bound over the $|\Lc| \cdot T$ values of $x$ and $t$. \end{proof}